 Maintain clear and transparent records of case management so that the aim and feasibility of homeopathic care is kept constantly under review.
+This record keeping, on paper, online, cloud, computer, needs to be secure and HIPPA compliant.

 Demonstrate knowledge of a hierarchy of change within a healing process and demonstrate ability to provide appropriate communication to clients both during and between follow-ups.

-The competencies as expressed here focus on homeopathically-relevant information.
+The competencies as expressed here focus on homeopathy-relevant information.
 They consciously do not address the information-gathering and recording methods that are used in other medical settings, although any such information that is offered by the client that may be appropriate, such as information about current or past diagnoses and treatment by others, may be included.

-For the homeopathic practitioner, case management has several aspects:
+The scope of case management

+For the practitioner of homeopathy, case management is driven by the principles of risk management, client safety, and involves several key tasks.
+The four areas below and the competencies needed to perform them effectively apply to professional homeopathic practitioners.
+However, specifically how the practitioner-client relationship and the case records are managed will be influenced by the license or regulations, if any, under which each professional practices.
+Since the purpose of this document is to describe competencies for homeopathy, it does not address the various requirements practitioners may need to consider in addition to the scope of homeopathic case management.

+The scope of case management includes the following areas:

 Management of the practitioner-client relationship

-Prior to an initial visit, the practitioner employs appropriate methods to ensure that the client will be aware of the nature of homeopathy (including the basic aspects of the homeopathic philosophy illness and cure, the nature of the homeopathic interview, the typical course of homeopatcare and follow-up, the general scope and limitations of homeopathy as they may apply to this client, and the training, credentials, and mode of practice of the homeopath).
-This is conducted in a manner that determines the suitability of homeopathic care for that client at that particular time, the urgency of the case, and other possible alternatives the prospective client ought to consider - especially the possible choice of urgent care by a licensed medical professional.

-If the homeopathic practitioner expects to record (video or otherwise) the case, the client should be informed of the reasons for this (such as: teaching or practitioner review) and, without being pressured to do so, the client must give written consent for recording to proceed.
-From time to time, a homeopathic practitioner may wish to make a presentation of a video case to a professional audience for teaching purposes or a written presentation of a case for a journal.
-The homeopath must always demonstrate respect for the client and the client’s confidentiality by ensuring that any identifying information such as the client’s name or unusual identifying details are excluded.

 Homeopathic management of the evolution of the case

+Homeopathic management of the dynamics of the case

+Management of the case records

+Additional details are provided in:

+Appendix 7 – Homeopathic Case Management Guidelines

+Management of the practitioner-client relationship

+Prior to an initial visit, the practitioner employs appropriate methods to ensure that the client will be aware of the nature of homeopathy (including the basic perspectives of the homeopathic approach to ‘illness’ and ‘cure’, the nature of the homeopathic interview, the typical course of homeopathy care and follow-up, the general scope and limitations of homeopathy as they may apply to this client, and the training, credentials, and mode of practice of the homeopath).
+This is conducted in a manner that determines the suitability of homeopathic care for that client at that particular time.

+It is the responsibility of the professional to understand the issues of risk management, including but not limited to the capacity to judge the urgency of the case and other possible alternatives the prospective client ought to consider, especially the immediate or diagnostic care by a licensed medical professional.

+If the homeopathic practitioner expects to video or voice record the client, they must voluntarily release written informed consent to of the reasons such as for clinical teaching or supervision purposes.
+The professional homeopath is legally obliged to demonstrate respect for the client and their right to confidentiality.
+All identifying information such as the client’s name or other personal identifying details are must be excluded from all verbal or written teaching materials.
+It is highly advisable to never transmit or share client records or information over the internet due to the risk of breaching a client’s right to strict confidentiality.

+Homeopathic management of the evolution of the case

-The practitioner demonstrates awareness of and control over a wide range of issues that might arise during the duration of a case.
-This begins with establishing reasonable expectations and continues with ensuring effective awareness and participation by the client.
+The professional practitioner demonstrates awareness of and understanding over a wide range of issues that might arise during the duration of a case.
+This begins with establishing reasonable expectations and continues with ensuring effective informed awareness and participation by the client in their own healing and recovery.
 It concludes with obtaining valid closure (regardless of the outcome of the case).
 For details: